Selma vs True Wealth 2023 – Best Swiss Robo Advisor?| Updated: |

 Based on your responses, they will generate a portfolio and invest your money in this portfolio.

-So, talking only about the strategies, they are both following a good passive strategy with ETFs.
+So, talking only about the strategies, they both follow an excellent passive approach with ETFs.

 For experienced investors, customization is a great thing.
 But for beginner investors, it may not be great since they could change things without knowing what they are doing.